 It’s the leading killer of Tanzanian children.
 And it’s preventable and treatable.

 The closest clinic to JBFC may have Malaria treatments, but no testing equipment.
 It’s a gap that cost lives.
-And a vacuum JBFC would like to address with a small community health clinic and dispensary.
+And a vacuum JBFC is trying t address with a small community health clinic and dispensary.
 Sick children don’t learn in school.
 Unhealthy parents can’t provide for their families.
 And ailing villagers lead to dying villages.

-In 2014, JBFC is launching a small scale clinic aimed at providing access to quality healthcare for our immediate community: our residential girls, students, employees and their families.
+In 2014, JBFC launched a small scale clinic aimed at providing access to quality healthcare for our immediate community: our residential girls, students, employees and their families.
 This small-scale clinic has a substantial impact on the health of hundreds of children and adults, in an area where access to medicine and treatment is in short supply.
 JBFC could tackle some of the most frequent health ailments that afflict our student body and faculty, making for a healthier community.
 JBFC will also leverage its partnerships with Tanzanian hospitals and volunteer doctors and nurses to bring much needed medical expertise to an area where these professionals are sorely lacking.

 - Testing & Treatment for Malaria, Typhoid, & Other Ailments